cKhasandi/customer_churn-SyriaTel/README.md

 **Installation and Requirements**
 To run this project, you'll need Python and several libraries.
-Methodology

 **Data Preprocessing:**

 Data was cleaned and prepared for modeling, including handling missing values, encoding categorical variables, and scaling numerical features.
-Modeling:

-Multiple classification algorithms were explored, including Logistic Regression, Decision Trees, and Random Forests.
-Models were trained on the training set and evaluated on the test set using appropriate metrics.
+Modeling: Using various classification algorithms such as Logistic Regression, Decision Trees and Random Forest.Models were trained on the training set and evaluated on the test set using appropriate metrics.
+Feature Engineering: Creating new features that might improve model performance.
+Model Evaluation: Evaluating models using metrics like accuracy, precision, recall, F1-score, and ROC AUC.

 **Evaluation:**